How to Handle Volume When Producing Music

 1 ÷ 2 = 0.5

 The number 0.5 can be thought of as 50 percent.
-Therefore, you have 50 percent as much candy as I do, and the rate of candy bars that I can consume is twice as high as yours.
+Therefore, you have 50 percent as much candy as I do.
+I can consume twice as many candy bars as you can consume.

 One of the common decibel systems that we’ll explore in this blog post operates by expressing a ratio between the voltage of any given audio signal to a standardized voltage of 0.775.
 For example, the voltage created by an open D string on an electric guitar is about 0.425, so the ratio is expressed thusly: